Reflections: The Haiti Experience (June 2012)

 Reflection of Maggie Jacques:

 “Without this trip I don’t know if I ever would have gotten into service work; now I know it is something I can’t live without!”

-(Read more about Maggie’s experience serving the people of Haiti »)
+(Read more about Maggie’s experience working with the people of Haiti »)

 Reflections of Kevin Melanson: